TELEUZI/solar-system/README.md

 # solar-system
-Create model of Solar system using JS.
+Create model of Solar system using JS canvas.